It’s never too soon to talk about beer festivals, and there is none greater than the Munich, Germany’s Oktoberfest!

 Guests love to take them home.
 In 2010, 130,000 beer mugs were confiscated and taken back to their tent owners.

-Tip: The official Oktoberfest mug is available online and costs between 14€ and 11€, depending if you want the 1 liter or 0,5 liter mug.
+Tip: The official mug is available for purchase Oktoberfest online shop and costs between 14€ and 11€, depending if you want the 1 liter or 0,5 liter mug.

 25. Host at Oktoberfest